 Q: Is commissioning furniture expensive?

 A: Commissioned, handmade furniture is by its very nature more costly than buying furniture from a high street retailer.
-However we believe it represents good value for money in terms of owning a piece of furniture that is i) Unique ii) Bespoke: exactly what you want and like, iii) Is beautifully hand made and has iv) Longevity: Will last for generations.
+However we believe it represents good value for money in terms of owning a piece of furniture that is i) Unique ii) Bespoke: exactly what you want, need and like, iii) Is beautifully hand crafted and has iv) Longevity: Will last for generations.

 Q: How much will it cost?